LieberInstitute/SPEAQeasy/README.md

 + Additional software configuration depends on the options available on your system/ execution environment:
     + **Using docker** (Recommended for non-JHPCE users): If docker is installed in your environment, this option requires no manual installation of software.
 Simply add the option `-profile docker` to the main script (this is determined at step 4 in the section you choose below).
 The required containers are pulled at run-time automatically.
     + **Using Lmod modules** (Recommended for JHPCE users): If your system or computing cluster has the required software installed on Lmod modules, this is likely the next best option.
 In the appropriate config file (as determined in step 3 in the section you choose below), you can add lines for  each process (such as `module = 'hisat2/2.1.0'` for buildHISATindex) as configured in *conf/jhpce.config*.
     + **Installing dependencies manually**: This is not recommended, due to the fairly large number of individual software tools involved, but may be appropriate if the above options are not available.
+After these are installed, modify *conf/command_paths.config* to point each process to the software paths.
 Here is the list of software used by the pipeline:

 Software | Version | Command used by the pipeline |
 |:-------------:| -----:| -----: |